jackokring/selfexjs/README.md

 it uses the function to make all following string filenames until the next function is encountered.
 A file must be flushed before it can be recalculated by a function.

+A pack cache server is now included, which prefixes "editable/" on to a requested file, and packs it down to be the file requested, and returns the content as a string to serve.
+It works on a double layer of total page and page section caching.

+Templating should be an easy matter of a simple prefix idea.

 TODO
 ====